 Poster presentations are a great way for medical students and residents to showcase their hard work on a project.
 Learning how to do a poster presentation means finding the best way to present the information so that your work can stand out from the crowd.

 Held virtually, the event gives medical students, physicians and anyone else interested an opportunity to view research posters and presentations and network with other students, residents, fellows and international medical graduates interested in similar research.
-In advance of that date, catch up with this great expert advice on how to make the most of your poster presentation.
+In advance of the poster symposium, two experts offer advice on how to make the most of your poster presentation.

 “Plan ahead!
 It takes longer than you think to create a poster,” said Vineet Arora, MD, dean for medical education at the University of Chicago Pritzker School of Medicine.